Semester Study in San Jose, Costa Rica

 Study Spanish at the International Department of a private University, founded in 1991, in San Jose, Costa Rica.
 The University, in its native curriculum, specializes in Design, Architecture and Art.
 In its Spanish exchange program, intense language immersion, combined with creative assignments and curriculum, guarantees significant strides in acquisition of the Spanish language.

 Program A offers different courses for all levels of Spanish, in grammar and conversation, based on the use of authentic and practical contexts in order to facilitate the acquisition of vocabulary and grammatical structures.
 Students are coached in the analysis of linguistic and extra-linguistic elements during the reading and writing practices.
 All levels evaluate oral, listening, reading and writing assignments.
 Class sizes are small with 10 maximum for Spanish classes and 15 for elective classes.
+This program is also based on intensive Spanish courses and humanities courses including communication, international business, economics, Latin American and Costa Rican literature and multicultural studies.
+Students come from Canada, USA, Scandinavia, Western Europe and Asia.

-Program B offers courses in classes for advanced speakers only, as you will be studying alongside Costa Ricans or "Ticos"; this ensures total integration into the University culture.
+Program B offers courses in classes for advanced speakers only, as you will be studying alongside Costa Ricans or “Ticos”; this ensures total integration into the University culture.
 The University is located close to the center of the city of San Jose, serving a university community of approximately 1600 members.
 35% of the student body is international.
+This program also has a Design, Arts and Architectural focus, including course work in graphic design, interior design, product design, photography, marketing and public relations.

 - University Registration & Tuition